Do you want to become a digital nomad — and travel the world while making a living online? Well, it’s simple.

 I also wrote a book that will help and inspire you to put your life on hold and go on a great adventure.

 Of course, combining travel and work will give you income security that you will lose during a sabbatical.

 When you become a digital nomad, keep in mind you can travel as fast or as slow as you’d like.
 You don’t have to change locations every few weeks to be a digital nomad.
 In fact, that can get incredibly tiring!
 You can stay in places for several months, or eventually settle in a place you love while still traveling throughout the winter, or really make use of your flexibility in any way you like.

 The whole point of digital nomading is that you’ll have amazing freedoms few other people will have!

 How to become a digital nomad

 - Build it before you need it.
-It’s arguably easier to figure out the income side of things before you set off abroad, or at least make a start so you can hit the ground running.
+It’s easier to figure out the income side of things before you set off abroad, or at least try to make a start so you can hit the ground running.